KHR Architecture since 1946

 Tectonics and architecture as a whole

-The World Expo project was the result of intensive work over two years.
-Everything was designed and created in individual parts, and the Pavilion existed during this period only by virtue of its many detached components, which could only be assembled during the installation in Seville, in the run-up to the opening of Expo 92.
+The pavilion for the World Expo was created through intensive work over two years.
+Everything was designed and created in individual parts, shipped to reduce energy consumption, and only assembled in Seville in time for the opening of Expo 92.

 The Seville Pavilion was conceived as a sculptural and unique tectonic architectural gesamtkunstwerk.
 The project was noticed and received great international recognition for its holistic approach to thinking about technology and architecture as a whole and for creating a sustainable exhibition building without energy consumption.
 The building became living proof that Danish architecture sprang from an ability to optimise and hone the art of building.

 At the start of the 90s, the general picture at the design office was one of a great lack of assignments.
 This led Erik Sørensen and Jesper Lund, together with the old partners, to focus on finding new assignments within infrastructure.
 The firm had experience in this field, having designed and built both Copenhagen Airport's office building and Finger B in 1986 and the Domestic Farm in 1998.

 This resulted in a successful renewal of working areas with roadways and bridge structures on both sides of the Sound in connection with the new Øresund Bridge.
 This launched a new era, with the firm continuing to compete for work at the expanding Copenhagen Airport.

 Svend Axelsson managed to persuade the airport management to let KHR AS organise competitions at the design office, where five teams drew against each other for the development of the airport.
 With Erik Sørensen in the lead, the firm designed and built the parking garage at the foreign terminal in 1990-1991, which became the forerunner of a number of subsequent parking garage buildings.